mdelapenya/docker-workshop/README.md

 # Credits

-This workshop was prepared by [harbur.io](http://harbur.io), under MIT License.
+This workshop was prepared by [harbur.io](http://harbur.io), and adapted for Liferay's internal purpose by [Liferay, Inc.](https://www.liferay.com), under MIT License.
 Feel free to fork and improve.